cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/README.md

 ## Ads DB
-- x
-- y
+- Create all required entities for ads DB: configmap-init, configmap, secret and service
+- Create a statefull set for the ads DB

 ## Ads App
-- x
-- y
+- Create required configmap and deployment for ads
+- Publish ads via service and ingress
+- Check Ads running properly together with Ads DB (e.g. create ads via postman, display list of ads in browser, ...)

+## Networkpolicies for Ads and DB
+- Increase security and establish a network policy for
-- x
+  - Ads DB
-- y
+  - Ads

+## Users DB + Users App
-## Users DB + APP via existing helm chart
+- Create Users DB and Users Ads via existing helm chart
-- x
-- y

-## Optional - Helm chart for Ads DB + Ads App
+## Optional - Ads DB + Ads App Helm chart
-- x
-- y
+- Develop a Helm chart for Ads Db and Ads App